-Each month this summer, the Museum will feature a different local artist who is inspired by the natural world of the Santa Cruz region.
+Each month in the summer, the Museum features a different local artist who is inspired by the natural world of the Santa Cruz region.
 Join us every First Friday July-September, from 5-8pm to meet the artists as we debut their work.
 FREE Admission for First Friday.

 July: Light Through the Leaves